 1st, 2nd, 3rd: wondering what do these numbers mean on linkedin profiles?

-I tell you everything in this article.
+I tell you everything about how the linkedin networking platform works in this article.

 - How to connect with anyone on LinkedIn